Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 - Alternate or substitute records: State and local censuses, tax records, voter registrations, city directories, Sanford maps (for neighborhood layout).
 Ancestry.com has census substitute databases for 1890 and 1950.

-A version of this article appeared in the July/August 2014 issue of Family Tree Magazine.
+Version of this article appeared in the July/August 2014 and March/April 2023 issues of Family Tree Magazine.